lzwjava/blog-source/original/2025-02-23-commute-en.md

 - The Night 68 Bus goes directly between home and the office, without needing to transfer to other lines.

 - Parking costs around 16 CNY per hour in that area.

-- My company had a hybrid working policy, requiring us to work in the office at least three days a week.

 - Working in the office provides a great Wi-Fi or Ethernet connection to the internal network.
 Also, I can meet some colleagues, even if we are not in the same group.
 And I can order different meals to eat.